Communicating with other road users

 Signals for turning

-If your motorbike has direction indicator lights, you must use these to show when you’re going to turn.
+If your motorcycle has direction indicator lights, you must use these to show when you’re going to turn.
 If you do not have indicators or if you want to emphasise your signal, use arm signals.
 Hold out your arm on the side that you’re going to turn.

-Controlling your motorbike while you’re using arm signals takes some practice.
+Controlling your motorcycle while you’re using arm signals takes some practice.
 Sometimes, such as if you’re travelling fast, it’s best to rely on your direction indicators because giving an arm signal can upset your stability.

 • Be careful to use your indicators in good time to warn other road users what you’re going to do, but not so early that it could confuse others.